 Additionally, investing in a UOB Gold Savings Account or Silver Savings account is an easy way to dip your toes into precious metals investment.
 You will feel secure in knowing that a reputable local bank in Singapore backs you.

 Don’t have enough cash to buy gold?
 Consider getting a loan from a licensed moneylender.
 Raffles Credit is one of the most reputable licensed moneylenders in Singapore.
-You can avail of their personal loan services to get the cash you need to start investing.
+You can avail of the best personal loan services to get the cash you need to start investing.